Sonoma’s Cornerstone Gardens is one of my very favorite public gardens to visit any time of year.

 In my opinion, I can’t imagine this sculpture anywhere else but nestled here among the grasses.

-It’s all I can do keep myself from laying down next to her.
+It’s all I can do keep myself from laying down next to her and taking a nap.